A GEORGIAN HISTORICAL MYSTERY

 S ummer 1764.
 Alec and Selina anxiously await the birth of their first child at their estate in Kent.
 It should be a time of family celebration, but the death of a young poacher has Alec investigating murder.
 And when renovations to his sprawling manor unearth a secret burial chamber, a shocking family secret comes to light.
 Everything Alec thought he knew about his birth is again called into question, and with it the special bond with his irascible uncle Plantagenet.

 The beast lay dead at their feet.

-Blood, bright red, seeped from the wound in tiny bubbles where the arrow had pierced the flesh and entered the chest.
+Blood, bright red, seeped from the wound in tiny bubbles where the arrow had pierced the flesh, entered the heart and clipped a lung.
 When struck, the beast had lifted its heavy head, startled.
 It then turned and fled, frantic, from the open pasture to the safety of cover deep in the wood.

 One last spirited display of life in the fading light of a summer’s day.

 Two of three youths gave chase, crashing through bracken, dodging branches, slipping and sliding in the sodden leaves and mud, prepared to run until their lungs burst.
 This beast was theirs, and it wasn’t getting away.